Here is a simple deployment routine, for a reliable and smooth release :-)

 Idle Timeout: you can change it from the default of 20 to however many minutes you want.
 You can also adjust the setting to 0 (zero) which effectively disables the timeout so that the application pool will never shut down due to being idle.
 This can be configured in the Advanced Settings of the application pool.

 ConnectionTimeOut: specifies the time (in seconds) that IIS waits before it stops a connection that is considered inactive.
-This can be configured in of the Advanced Settings of the Administrative Tools (system.applicationHost/weblimits).
+This can be configured in the Advanced Settings of the Administrative Tools (system.applicationHost/weblimits).

 5. Configure Auto-Start